hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ##  <a href="https://github.com/hpssjellis?tab=repositories"> Github Profile</a>
 ## Canadian High School Technology Teacher, with Greater than 30 years teaching Coding.
 ## Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning
+##
+## I started my Data Science interest when I tried to understand why I couldn't play an instrument very well. <a href="https://rocksetta.com/">https://rocksetta.com/</a>. this project is ongoing :)
+## In the 1990's I was dsigning fully connected Neural Networks.
+(Not that hard to program), but they never worked for me, So I did other things until until Tensorflow was made public in 2015.

 <!--   Keep for reference
 Show how to do images and links.
 Note: To get the url just paste an image right here